grycap/cobeats/README.md

 ## Authors

 * **J Herrera** - *Initial work* - jherrera@upv.es
-* **G Molto**
+* **G Moltó** - *Supervisor* - gmolto@dsic.upv.es

 ## Licence

-This project is licensed under the Apache LIcense - see the LICENCE file for details.
+This project is licensed under the Apache 2.0 License - see the LICENSEE file for details.